danthedaniel/danthedaniel.github.io/content/posts/silicon-valley-vignettes.md

 ### Mountain View, CA - 2023

-On one of my last days at Google I happened to be eating lunch outside of Googleplex.
+On one of my last days at Google I happened to be eating lunch outside of the Googleplex.
 At this point in time the Googleplex is the headquarters for Google's AI efforts.
 ChatGPT is about 8 months old.

 Two white men are talking loudly a couple of tables away.